grafana/pyroscope-go/godeltaprof/README.md

 godeltaprof does a similar job but slightly differently.

-The main difference is that delta computation happens before serializing any pprof files using `runtime.MemprofileRecord` and `BlockProfileRecord`
+Delta computation happens before serializing any pprof files using `runtime.MemprofileRecord` and `BlockProfileRecord`.
-This way we don't need to parse huge profiles, we compute the delta on raw records, reject all zeros and serialize and compress the result.
+This way, huge profiles don't need to be parsed.
+The delta is computed on raw records, all zeros are rejected, and results are serialized and compressed.
-We dont parse huge profiles, we serialize and compress only small delta profiles.

 The source code for godeltaprof is based(forked) on the original [runtime/pprof package](https://github.com/golang/go/tree/master/src/runtime/pprof)  .
 It is modified to include delta computation before serialization and to expose the new endpoints.